tt-isv-org/scc/tutorial/index.md

 1. Use the pulldown on the left to select the `Developer` view.
 1. Click on `Topology`.
-1. Click on the application named `scc-tutorial-assets`.
+1. Click on the application named `scc-python`.
 The right sidebar will slide out.
 It shows you how to `View logs` for the pods and provides a link for the service route.
 1. Click on the route link.
     * TIP: There is an `Open URL` glyph attached to the application on the Topology canvas that you can also use to browse to the route.
 1. Go back to the sidebar and click on `View logs` to see where an app would really show you warnings, errors, and info.